Gautierd17/tp-info/L2S3/TP1/README.md

              19 RETURN_VALUE
 ```

-Also, we can check it using Python module `timeit'.
+Also, we can check it using Python module `timeit`.

 ![Terminal](https://pp.vk.me/c836333/v836333766/110b/9VOdwJw_AZ4.jpg)
 **...and...**